-Italian space launcher company Avio lands on stock market
+Italian satellite launcher Avio in place for next space race

 - Angels rally with seven runs in ninth inning to complete sweep of Mariners

+Satellite imaging also allows management of the evolution of crops, monitoring of movements of Islamic State fighters across the desert, or keeping an eye on how shipping containers are being managed in a far-away port.

+“You can monitor the real volume of information instead of relying on third-party information,” he said.
+“It provides objective information.”

-Avio has annual revenues of 280 million euros with a backlog of 900 million euros in orders.
+As part of the moves to help Avio grow, Italian defense contractor Leonardo, formerly known as Finmeccanica, has increased its stake in Avio from 14 percent to 28 percent.
+Avio, which has annual revenues of 280 million euros with a backlog of 900 million euros in orders, also merged with an acquisition vehicle, Space2, which is investing cash.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.